AcademySoftwareFoundation/openexr/docs/MultiViewOpenEXR.rst

 is used when sharing files with others and for long-term storage.

-Storing Multi-View Images in Multipart OpenEXR files
+Storing Multi-View Images in Multi-Part OpenEXR Files
 ====================================================

 Multi-part EXR files use the ``view`` attribute within the header for each part